KMJ-007/RustyScheme/README.md

   - want to debug or allow clone ? add `#[derive(Debug, Clone)]`
 - asked about this [None and is_empty question](https://www.reddit.com/r/rust/comments/1acazl7/redundant_check_in_rust_parsing_loop_none_after/), people on reddit are really nice, they replied and taught me new things
 - spend half hour debugging because i put semi colon after Ok at the end 😭
+- learn about reference pointers this was lot of confusing, and i still think i only understand somewhat, still i haven't got intuitive understanding, but i managed to implement it
+- got more used to rust syntax, and this was good then just watching and reading about rust on the internet

+# features pending:
+- supporting float values
+- divide by zero and similar errors